 In 2017, Tony successfully represented Terrybear Urns and Memorials in a trademark and trade dress case concerning urns and keepsakes.

-Beginning in 2014, Toro and a team from M&G represented Ecolab and its Nalco subsidiary in the enforcement of several patents covering chemical mixers.
+Beginning in 2014, Tony and a team from M&G represented Ecolab and its Nalco subsidiary in the enforcement of several patents covering chemical mixers.

 Also in 2014, Tony represented Lund, Inc. in two patent and trademark enforcement matters that resulted in business acquisitions.